ParkerKai/ParkerKai.github.io/_projects/2_ShorelineChange.md

     </div>
 </div>
 <div class="caption">
-    Map of measured profile change.
+    Map of measured profile change at the Colombia and Greys Harbor inlet mouths.
+Plot from <a href="https://doi.org/10.1016/j.coastaleng.2024.104617"> Stevens et al., 2024 </a>
 </div>